Exercise 6: FORMS

 By Due Date:

-Create one HTML page using Brackets.
+Create one HTML document using Brackets.
 Save into your folder - Ex6.
-Use some of the techniques we have already covered including using CSS for colors, fonts, adding images and more.
+Use some of the techniques we have already covered including using CSS for colors, fonts, adding background images, placed images and more.
 Use all the different form elements, text boxes, radio buttons, check boxes, drop down & scrolling menus, comment boxes, send and reset boxes.

 Make sure to include your OWN email address so I can fill out the form and send it to you.